Our Links with the Community

 Christmas Carol Concert 2019

-We are looking forward to taking part again at this year’s Primary Schools Christmas Carol Concert on 2 December at The Brighton Centre.
+We took part again at this year’s Primary Schools Christmas Carol Concert on 2 December at The Brighton Centre.

 Links to songs and lyrics can be found here. https://ourladyoflourdesprimaryschool.co.uk/christmas-carol-concert/